Language isolate: Genetic relationships

 A genetic relationship is when two different languages are descended from a common ancestral language.
 This is what makes up a language family, which is a set of languages for which sufficient evidence exists to demonstrate that they descend from a single ancestral language and are therefore genetically related.
 For example, English is related to other Indo-European languages and Mandarin Chinese is related to other Sino-Tibetan languages.
 By this criterion, each language isolate constitutes a family of its own.

-This is not to be confused with family-level isolates, which are not language isolates themselves but form a primary branch of a language family, such as Armenian within Indo-European and Paiwan within Austronesian.
+Isolates at the family level are not to be confused with lower-level isolates, single languages that form a primary branch of a larger language family.
+Examples are Armenian, an isolate within the Indo-European family, and Paiwan, an isolate within the Austronesian family.

 Extinct isolates

 Caution is required when speaking of extinct languages as language isolates.
 Despite their great age, Sumerian and Elamite can be safely classified as isolates, as the languages are well enough documented that, if modern relatives existed, they would be recognizably related.
 A language thought to be an isolate may turn out to be related to other languages once enough material is recovered, but this is unlikely for extinct languages whose written records have not been preserved.

-Many extinct languages are very poorly attested, which may lead to them being considered unclassified languages instead of language isolates.
+Many extinct languages are very poorly attested, which may lead to them being considered unclassified languages (or even unclassifiable languages) rather than language isolates.
 This occurs when linguists do not have enough information on a language to classify it as either a language isolate or as a part of another language family.

 Isolates v. unclassified languages

 Unclassified languages are different from language isolates in that they have no demonstrable genetic relationships to other languages due to a lack of sufficient data.
-In order to be considered a language isolate, a language needs to have sufficient data for comparisons with other languages through methods of historical-comparative linguistics to show that it does not have any genetic relationships.
+In order to be considered a language isolate, a language needs to have sufficient data for comparisons with other languages through methods of historical-comparative linguistics to show that it does not have any detectable genetic relationships.

-Many extinct languages and living languages today are very poorly attested, and the fact that they cannot be linked to other languages may be a reflection of linguists' poor knowledge of them.
-Hattic, Gutian, and Kassite are all considered unclassified languages, but their status is disputed by a minority of linguists.
+Many extinct and living languages today are very poorly attested, and the fact that they cannot be linked to other languages may be a reflection of linguists' poor knowledge of them.
+Hattic, Gutian, and Kassite are all considered unclassified languages, but their status is disputed by a minority of linguists who count them as isolates.
 Many extinct languages of the Americas such as Cayuse and Majena may likewise have been isolates.
-Several unclassified languages could also be language isolates, but linguists cannot be sure of this without sufficient evidence.

-Sign language isolates
+Oral language isolates

-A number of sign languages have arisen independently, without any ancestral language, and thus are language isolates.
-These include Nicaraguan Sign Language, a well-documented case of what has happened in schools for the deaf in many countries.
-In Tanzania, for example, there are seven schools for the deaf, each with its own sign language with no connection to any other language.
-Sign languages have also developed outside schools, in communities with high incidences of deafness, such as Kata Kolok in Bali, and half a dozen sign languages of the hill tribes in Thailand including the Ban Khor Sign Language.